-In addition to evaluating forms with -e, and printing their values with -p, you can also load a file of Lisp code using -1.
+In addition to evaluating forms with -e, and printing their values with -d and -p, you can also load a file of Lisp code using -1.

 When runlisp is acting on -e, -p, and/or -l options, it's said to be running in eval mode, rather than its usual script mode.
-In script mode, it doesn't set :runlisp-script in \features\.
+In eval mode, it doesn't set :runlisp-script in features.